Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Why the rule is important**: This will ensure that the delete operation aligns with the RPC guidelines.

 **How to fix the violation**: Ensure that the request body of the delete operation is empty.
+This may involve a service side change and may cause a breaking change in the generated SDK.

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)

 ### <a name="R2005" />R2005 LongRunningResponseStatusCode
 **Output Message**: A '{0}' operation '{1}' with x-ms-long-running-operation extension must have a valid terminal success status code {2}.

-**Description**: The allowed response status codes for a long 'delete' operation are "200", "204".
-The allowed response status codes for a 'post' operation are "200", "201" & "204".
-The allowed response status codes for a 'put' operation are  "200" & "201".
+**Description**: The allowed response status codes for a long DELETE operation are "200", "204".
+The allowed response status codes for a POST operation are "200", "201" & "204".
+The allowed response status codes for a PUT operation are  "200" & "201".

-**Why the rule is important**: This will ensure that the 'delete'/'post'/'put' operations are designed correctly.
+**Why the rule is important**: This will ensure that the DELETE/POST/PUT operations are designed correctly.Please refer [here](./swagger-extensions.md#x-ms-long-running-operation) for further details.

-**How to fix the violation**: Ensure that the 'delete'/'post'/'put' operations have the allowed response codes.
+**How to fix the violation**: Ensure that the DELETE/POST/PUT operations have the allowed response codes.

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)

 ### <a name="R2019" />R2019 ResourceHasXMsResourceEnabled
 **Output Message**: A 'Resource' definition must have x-ms-azure-resource extension enabled and set to true.

 **Description**: A 'Resource' definition must have x-ms-azure-resource extension enabled and set to true.
+This will indicate that the model is an Azure resource.

-**Why the rule is important**: This will ensure that the 'Resource' definition is designed correctly.
+**Why the rule is important**: This will ensure that the 'Resource' definition is designed correctly.Please refer [here](./swagger-extensions.md#x-ms-long-running-operation) for further details.

 **How to fix the violation**: Ensure that the 'Resource' definition has x-ms-azure-resource extension enabled and set to true.